purduesigbots/pros-docs/v5/cli/conductor.rst

   require any particular access method to these remote templates, but they are typically available from a download link via HTTP.
 It is possible to implement an SCP, FTP, or other sorts of file transfer depots.
-The default depot is called pros-mainline and always points to the official repository of templates.
+The default depot is called pros-mainline and is the official repository of templates.
 - Projects: A project is a set of user files and template files.
-They don't contain much information on their own (just a target platform) and a list of installed templates.
+They don't contain much information on their own - just a target platform and a list of installed templates.
 PROS Conductor maintains two lists of files originating from templates: user files and system files.
-User files are never replaced when upgrading a project and system files are replaced when upgrading a project.
+User files are never replaced when upgrading a project and system files are akways replaced when upgrading a project.

 Common Tasks
 ============